Dr. Anders Lindskog

 Randall joined the Young Research Group in fall 2017, he completed his BS in geology at FSU in summer 2016.
 His MS-project involves geochemical investigations (S- & C-isotopes along with I/Ca analyses) of environmental changes associated with the middle Silurian Mulde extinction event in Tennessee and Nevada.

-Claudia has been working with the research group since January 2017 and quickly gotten integrated into doing various sulfur extractions and sediment geochemistry analyses in our lab and at the NHMFL.
-She has begun an in-depth regional sedimentary geochemical study of the late Silurian Lau event in a deeper water seqence of the Brownsport Formation in western TN.
+Lindsi has been working with the research group since October 2017 and quickly gotten integrated into doing various sulfur extractions, trace metal digests, and various isotope geochemistry analyses in our lab and at the NHMFL.
+She is currently pursuing her undergraduate degree in Geology at FSU.

 Research Group Alumni

-Brandon finished his Bachelors degree in summer 2015 and currently just started his MS degree here at FSU working with Dr. Munir Humayun on a project involving geochemistry of martian meteorites.
-He worked with the research group on sulfur method development and sulfur isotopic study of early Silurian black shales from Sweden.
+Brandon finished his Bachelors degree in summer 2015 and finished his MS degree here at FSU working with Dr. Munir Humayun on a project involving geochemistry of Martian meteorites.
+Brandon worked with the research group on sulfur method development and sulfur isotopic study of early Silurian black shales from Sweden.

 Sonay was co-advised by Dr. Bill Parker and myself for MS degree which she completed in summer of 2015.
 She is currently back in her native country of Turkey working for Turkish Petroleum.

 "Lithostratigraphy, depositional environment and diagenetic history of the lower and upper Cretaceous section of TEC DIW-1 deep well, Polk County, Florida"